-Although not necessarily a bad idea, things didn’t go much farther than that.
+Although not necessarily a bad idea, things did not go much farther than that.

 After that incident, though, Hamill said they became great lifelong friends, ironically as close as siblings.
 That makes sense since he played Luke Skywalker and Fisher played Princess Leia throughout the Star Wars series.
 If you haven’t seen any of the George Lucas films, then you must know that characters Luke Skywalker and Princess Leia, although having an initial love interest, eventually find out that they are real siblings.

-However, Princess Leia did find a new hope in love in the series, having children with Han Solo.
-Co-star Harrison Ford played Han Solo, and the two characters have children who end up becoming the main villains in the later Star Wars movies.
-The last Star Wars film the three co-stars were in was in 1983.
-They were reunited to finish out the series when Star Wars: Episode VII – The Force Awakens was released in 2015.
+However, Princess Leia did find love in the series, eventually having children with Han Solo, played by co-star Harrison Ford.
+The characters’s children end up becoming the main villains in the later Star Wars movies.
+The final Star Wars film with all three original co-stars aired in 1983… until they were reunited for the 2015 sequel Star Wars: Episode VII – The Force Awakens.

 “Gosh darn it, I still think of her in the present tense, you know?” he said.

-Edito’s note: this article was originally published on December 14, 2017.
+Edito’s Note: This article was originally published December 14, 2017.